 Pepian and Chiles Rellenos are my two favorite dishes.
 The former is a thick meat and vegetable stew common in Antigua while the latter is meat-and-veggie-stuffed pepper that will melt in your mouth.
 (It’s simply delicious!)

 A must-do in Guatemala is to eat your weight away at one of the local breakfast cafes.
 Whether it be a sandwich or some sweet corn soup, there is no wrong option!

 The Volcan Acatanengo hike was the most difficult thing I did in Guatemala.
 It is also one that I can’t stop talking about.

 Located near the town of Antigua, this dormant volcano towers at the height of 3,976 m.
 It took us more than 6 hours of sweat and words of encouragement to hike the beast, but the view on top easily soothed my sore legs.
 While watching the sunrise above the clouds to the left and Fuego Volcano’s bursts and eruptions to the right, I couldn’t help but fall in love with Acatanengo.

 It’s much easier to hike Acatanengo with a tour.
-My friend and I found a budget-friendly local guide that took us on an overnight hike for Q 350.
-They provided food and tents, so all we had to do was to bring our stamina (Ok, and a few liters of water and some snacks and extra layers for the top).
+They provide food and tents, so all we had to do was to bring our stamina (Ok, and a few liters of water and some snacks and extra layers for the top).